-Getting the cheapest possible train tickets for the journey to and from
+Getting the cheapest possible train tickets for the journey to and

-Friday and the Sunday as we made our way to Unstone
+both on the Friday and the Sunday as we made our way to Unstone

 Grange.
 So we went for a couple of walks and I took a few photographs

-On the Friday we walked out of the centre and along the river on part of
+On the Friday we walked out of the centre and along the river on part

-catch a bus as it began to pour with rain.
+centre to catch a bus as it began to pour with rain.